mashadab/drop-dynamics/README.md

 Input: color video .avi (2000X2000 pixels) and associated parameters in the code; Output: Analyzed video and MATLAB data file

 After downloading, what to do: Extract the Archive and RUN THE CODE!
+Comments provided in the code.